boazsegev/plezi-website/docs/guides/hello_world.html.md

 * `hello_world` - This is a cool short-cut for unix based systems, such as Mac OS X. You can double click this file to start your application - ain't that cool?

-* `hello_world.rb' - This is our actual application.
+* `hello_world.rb` - This is our actual application.
 We should look into this file as we change things.

 * `Procfile` - Some PaaS providers, such as Heroku, use a Procfile to decide how to start our application and how many instances to run etc'...
 This is here to help us with a quick deployment.